smmunna/laravel-server/README.md

 ```javascript
 POST http://localhost:8000/api/register
 ```
-Goto `form data`
+Goto `form data` to add user info.
+Then you will get the response like this, show in the right side.
 ![image](https://github.com/user-attachments/assets/5d853eda-ef46-4751-802d-82de1f911c2e)

- Then you will get the response like this, show in the right side
 3. Get users list from the database
    1. You have to hit the login api first
    ```javascript